Olivia Dean: 2017–2024: Career beginnings and Messy

-In 2023, Dean was selected as BBC Music Introducing Artist of the Year.
-In June of that year, she released her debut full-length album, Messy.
-Dean performed at Glastonbury Festival 2024.
-On 26 June 2024, she released the single "Time", and a cover of the Supremes's "You Can't Hurry Love", recorded at Jools' Annual Hootenanny, on 9 October 2024.
-She released her third single of that year, "Touching Toes", on 15 November.
+In November 2023, Dean was selected as BBC Music Introducing Artist of the Year.
+Dean performed at Glastonbury Festival 2024; performing at the festival had been a childhood dream of hers.
+In June 2024, she released the single "Time".
+She released a cover of The Supremes's "You Can't Hurry Love", recorded at Jools' Annual Hootenanny, in October 2024.
+In November, she released another single, "Touching Toes".